Cuppixx/Cuppixx.github.io/README.md

 <a name="introduction"></a>
 ## Introduction and Overview
-Hi, I'm Cuppixx, a passionate hobbyist game developer and IT/software student with a focus on game design, development, and software engineering.
-My expertise spans across multiple technologies, including GDScript, C++, Python, C#, Rust, Java, SQL and more, and I have hands-on experience with game engines such as Godot, Unreal, Unity, and Bevy.
+Hi, I'm Cuppixx, a passionate hobbyist game developer and IT/software student with a focus on computer graphics, game design, development, and software engineering.

+My expertise spans across multiple languages, including  GDScript, Rust, C#, C++, C, Java, Python, SQL, HTML, JavaScript, and more.
+I have hands-on experience with game engines such as Godot, Unreal, Unity, and Bevy.
 I also have foundational knowledge in the fields of networking, internet applications, distributed systems, and IT security.

-I love turning ideas into interactive, polished experiences and thrive in environments that challenge my creativity and problem-solving skills.
+I love turning ideas into interactive, polished experiences and enjoy working in environments that challenge my creativity and problem-solving skills.

 <a name="projects"></a>
 # Projects